-General This checklist is designed to assist those personnel who have the responsibility of initially assessing and subsequently assessing the pollution incident.
-These personnel are likely to be: Incident Commander (Tier 1, 2 and 3) On-Scene Commander (Tier 2/3) Step / Actions Additional Information Until otherwise established, assume oil spill is giving of potentially dangerous hydrocarbon vapours.
-Assess Safety Hazar rds Eliminate ignition sources Approach oil spill from upwind to reduce effects of vapours Approach only if considered safe to do so Determine pollution/oil spill source If source unknown, investigate with care, instigate actions to stop spillage at source Only considered safe to do so Estimate quantity of oil released Estimate if exact quantity unknown Assess weather conditions Determine the: Wind speed and direction State of tide and current speed Sea state Can the spill be contained Consider options available Predict of oi fate Determine direction and speed of oil movement.
+General assessing and subse to be: gned to assist those personnel who have the responsibility of initially quently assessing the pollution incident.
+These personnel are likely nder (Tier 1, 2 and 3) nander (Tier 2/3) Step / Actions Additional Information Assess Safety Hazards Until otherwise established, assume oil spill is giving of potentially dangerous hydrocarbon vapours.
+Eliminate ignition sources Approach oil spill from upwind to reduce effects of vapours Approach only if considered safe to do so Determine pollution/oil spill source If source unknown, investigate with care, instigate actions to stop spillage at source Only considered safe to do so Estimate quantity of oil released Estimate if exact quantity unknown Assess weather conditions Determine the: Wind speed and direction State of tide and current speed Sea state Can the spill be contained Consider options available Predict of oi fate Determine direction and speed of oil movement.
 Consider weather forecast.